Albo1125/UKVehiclePlates/README.md

 # UKVehiclePlates
 UKVehiclePlates is a UK-based resource for FiveM by Albo1125 that automatically sets non-conformant AI plates to a realistic LLNN LLL format (L=letter, N=number).
+It is available at [https://github.com/Albo1125/UKVehiclePlates](https://github.com/Albo1125/UKVehiclePlates)

 ## Installation & Usage
 1. Download the latest release.